avibrazil/GoogleAnalytics-ETL/README.md

 ### 8. Configure your dimensions for the class

+Not mandatory, but best practice is to create a subclass of `GAAPItoDB` with all your dimensions encapsulated and configured (see examples).

-The `dimensions` class constructor needs to get a list of dimensions and their configurations.
+The `dimensions` parameter on the class constructor needs to get a list of dimensions and their configurations.
 Such as:

 ```python
 dimensions = [